ToshioCP/Gtk4-tutorial/src/sec15.src.md

 ~~~

 Every widget has CSS node.
-For example GtkTextView has `textview` node.
+For example, GtkTextView has `textview` node.
-If you want to set style to GtkTextView, substitute "textview" for the selector.
+If you want to set style to GtkTextView, substitute "textview" for `selector` above.

 @@@if gfm
 ~~~css